greglook/blocks/README.md

   block storage.
 - `blocks.store.file` provides a simple one-file-per-block store in a local directory.
+- `blocks.store.cache` manages two backing stores to provide an LRU cache that will stay under a certain size limit.

-Other storage types are provided by separate libraries:
+Other storage backends are provided by separate libraries:

 - [blocks-s3](//github.com/greglook/blocks-s3) provides storage backed by a bucket in Amazon S3.